riboseinc/jekyll-theme-open-project/README.md

 placed under _software/ or _specs/ subdirectory, respectively, of your open project’s Jekyll site.

-Note: even though they’re in different subdirectories, all software products and specs within one project share URL namespace and hence must have unique names.
+A software product additionally is required to have a symbol in SVG format, placed in <name>/_includes/symbol.svg under _software/ directory.

-YAML frontmatter that can be used with both software and specs:
+YAML frontmatter that is expected with both software and specs:

 ```yaml
 title: A Few Words